 Dove Fingerless Mittens/Gloves

 This is a free crochet pattern for fingerless mittens/gloves.
 It is made with simple half double crochet stitches, double crochets and cluster stitches.
-The pattern comes with a chart, so it should also be an easy project for the beginner crocheter.
+The project comes with a chart, so it should also be an easy task for the beginner crocheter.

 I picked the name Dove for this project, because the color of the yarn comes in this subtle hue.
 When temperatures fall, it is not very convenient to take the camera outside and make pictures with thick mittens.
 The fingerless version gives warmth for the hands and you are also still able to have perfect control over the camera, when you click the button for shooting pictures.
 I chose an alpaca yarn to still have maximum warmth for the fingers.